Flames004/To-Do-List-App/README.md

 5. To edit a task, simply click on the "Edit" button next to the task and submit after editing.

 Feel free to customize and extend it to meet your specific needs.

 ***Happy task managing!*** :blush:

+## Upcoming Features

+- **Folders :** Create folders for different set of tasks like daily tasks, grocery list etc.

+- **Theme :** Each task can have its own color to prioritize accordingly.

 ## Contributing